adityagnair/IDPBL/README.md

 ---

-## 🚀 Getting Started
+## 🚀 Getting Started & Deployment

 Since the project is completely serverless and dependency-free, it doesn't use package managers (like npm or pip).
-You can run it locally in seconds:
+You can run it locally or deploy it to Vercel in seconds:

+### Running Locally
-### Option A: Local File System (Double-click)
+#### Option A: Local File System (Double-click)
 1. Clone or download this repository.
 2. Double-click the [index.html](file:///d:/Programing%20class/github/IDT/IDPBL%20%281%29/IDPBL/index.html) file to open the application directly in your web browser.

-### Option B: Local Web Server (Recommended)
+#### Option B: Local Web Server (Recommended)
 To prevent local CORS warnings in some browsers when loading assets:
 *   **Python:** Run `python -m http.server 8000` in the directory, then visit `http://localhost:8000`.
 *   **Node.js:** Run `npx serve` or install `live-server`, then navigate to the hosted port.
 *   **VS Code:** Install the **Live Server** extension and click **Go Live**.

+### Deploying to Vercel
+This project is configured for single-click deployment on [Vercel](https://vercel.com/):
+1. Create a free Vercel account.
+2. Install the Vercel CLI via `npm i -g vercel` or link your GitHub repository to Vercel.
+3. Run the command `vercel` in your project root, select the default options, and your site will be live at a custom URL (e.g., `idpbl.vercel.app`).
+4. Since this is a static site with no build steps required, the build configuration is automatically set to "Other" or "Static HTML".

 ---